Tsecond revolutionizes data storage with BRYCK 2.0, enables carrying 8 Petabytes of data in one's palm

-SAN JOSE, Calif., Oct.
-18, 2022 /PRNewswire/ -- Tsecond, a developer of technologies that reimagines how enterprises and organizations activate big data, today launched the BRYCK® 2.0 platform, enhancing the storage and security capabilities of its revolutionary Petabyte-capable, compact & rugged, portable data storage solution – BRYCK®.
+BANGALORE, India, Oct.
+19, 2022 /PRNewswire/ -- Tsecond, a developer of technologies that reimagines how enterprises and organizations activate big data, today launched the BRYCK® 2.0 platform, enhancing the storage and security capabilities of its revolutionary Petabyte-capable, compact & rugged, portable data storage solution – BRYCK®.
 It is designed to capture, process, move and store data from any type of mobile and traditional edges, data centres and stringent operating environments.
 The BRYCK® 2.0 platform delivers up to 8x data storage capability without changing the form factor(4"x4"x9.5") and enhances data security to protect data from threats related to key mismanagement.

 Data generation has seen exponential growth at EDGEs, which have stringent operating conditions such as space constraints, limited power, harsh environments, low weight tolerance, and heavy vibrations.
 Capturing such large amounts of data and accessing it at high speed is a big challenge.